 Israeli companies are generally subject to income tax on their taxable income under the Income Tax Ordinance, 5721-1961.
-The regular corporate tax rate in Israel for 2016 and 2017 was 25% and for the years 2015 and 2014 was 26.5%.
-The regular corporate tax rate in Israel for 2018 was reduced to 23%.
+The regular corporate tax rate in Israel for 2018 and 2019 is 23% and for the years 2016 and 2017 was 25% and 24%, respectively.
 However, one of our production facilities qualifies as a "benefited enterprise" under the Law for the Encouragement of Capital Investments, 5719-1959, as amended.
-Subject to certain time limitations, a certain portion of our income derived from such benefited enterprise will be subject to a zero tax rate, while the remainder will be taxed at a rate of up to 26.5%.
+Subject to certain time limitations, a certain portion of our income derived from such benefited enterprise will be subject to a zero tax rate, while the remainder will be taxed at a rate of up to 23%.
 Alternatively we may select a "preferred enterprise" status, which will allow us to be taxed at a rate of 16% on all of our income.
 For additional information see Item 10E.
 "Additional Information - Taxation - Tax Benefits Under the Law for the Encouragement of Capital Investments, 5719-1959" and Note 14 to our consolidated financial statements.

-As of December 31, 2017, we had approximately \$22.6 million in tax operating loss carryforwards and \$6.5 million in capital loss carry forwards in Israel, which can be offset against future income in Israel without time limitation.
+As of December 31, 2018, we had approximately \$24.3 million in tax operating loss carryforwards and \$9.3 million in capital loss carry forwards in Israel, which can be offset against future income in Israel without time limitation.
 In Israel, we have received final tax assessments through the 1995 tax year and the tax assessments we received for the 1996-2008 tax years are considered final due to the statute of limitations.
 Our European subsidiary, Eltek Europe, has received final tax assessments through the 2010 tax year.
 Our U.S. subsidiary has not yet received any final tax assessments since its incorporation.

-During 2017, we recorded tax expenses of \$74,000, mainly in respect of our subsidiary in the United States.
+During 2018, we recorded tax expenses of \$63,000.
+In 2017, we recorded tax expenses of \$74,000, mainly in respect of our subsidiary in the United States.
 In 2016, we wrote-off the entire amount of our deferred tax assets based on uncertainty about our ability to realize it in the foreseeable future.
 Such uncertainty resulted from a reduced demand for our products, a change in the PCB buying patterns of our domestic military customers, which shifted some PCB acquisitions overseas, increased competition coupled with reduced prices in the local market, on-going manufacturing challenges, and possible devaluation of the U.S. dollar against the NIS, all of which may adversely affect our future profitability.